 - Thoughts for when you're back at work if you choose to go back to work or are like me and did not have a choice, really

-- Was I fired because I took maternity leave?
+- Was I phased out of my job because I took maternity leave?

 Context: Mid 2014 to current